Rajcr2/Legal-Advisor/README.md

 ### Required Libraries

 - **Python 3.12+**
-- **PostgreSQL**: This library performs data manipulation and analysis also provides powerful data structures like dataframes.
-- **ChromaDB**: A forecasting tool for time-series data, designed to handle trends, seasonality and holidat effects.
-- **Ollama**: Scikit-learn library provides tools for machine learning, including scalling, classification, regression, clustering, and dimensionality reduction.
+- **PostgreSQL**: PostgreSQL is a powerful, open-source object-relational database system known for its reliability along with SQL compliance.
+- **ChromaDB**: ChromaDB is an open-source embedding database designed for storing, querying, and retrieving vector embeddings for RAG applications.
+- **Ollama**: Ollama is a lightweight tool that lets you run large language models (LLMs) like Mistral-7B locally.
-- **Langchain**: Streamlit is a framework that builds interactive, data-driven web applications directly in python.
+- **Langchain**: LangChain is a framework that helps developers build applications powered by large language models (LLMs) by connecting them with data sources for for tasks like chatbots, RAG, and agents.

 Other Utility Libraries : **psycopg2**, **pdfplumber**, **pyMupdf**.

 ### Installation

    ```
+   ollama serve
-   pip install ollama
+   ollama run mistral
    pip install langchain
    pip install psycopg2-binary
    pip install pdfplumber